-Jamie Wimberly (Board Member) founded and currently serves as CEO of the Distributed Energy Financial Group LLC (DEFG LLC).
-Mr. Wimberly has more than 15 years of experience in the energy and environment space and is widely regarded as one of the nation’s top energy experts.
-He has published more than 50 articles and/or been cited in a number of trade and mainstream publications, including The Economist, USA Today, Washington Post, Atlantic Monthly, to name a few.
-In addition to DEFG LLC, Mr. Wimberly currently serves on the Board of Directors of Lunera Lighting, a LED flat panel lighting company.
-Prior to founding DEFG LLC, Mr. Wimberly co-founded and formerly served as President of the Center for the Advancement of Energy Markets (CAEM), a non-profit think tank focused on the energy sector.
-Mr. Wimberly served as the Vice President of the Consumer Energy Council of America (CECA), the oldest public interest organization in the nation focusing on the energy, telecommunications and other network industries providing essential services to consumers.
+Jamie Wimberly (Chair) founded and currently serves as CEO of the Distributed Energy Financial Group LLC (DEFG LLC).
+He has more than 20 years of experience in the energy and environment space and is widely regarded as one of the nation’s top energy experts.
+Jamie has published more than 50 articles and/or been cited in a number of trade and mainstream publications, including The Economist, USA Today, Washington Post, Atlantic Monthly, to name a few.
+In addition to DEFG LLC, he is currently a guest lecturer at New York University.
+Prior to founding DEFG LLC, Jamie co-founded and formerly served as President of the Center for the Advancement of Energy Markets (CAEM), a non-profit think tank focused on the energy sector.
+He served as the Vice President of the Consumer Energy Council of America (CECA), the oldest public interest organization in the nation focusing on the energy, telecommunications and other network industries providing essential services to consumers.

 Edwin Naylor (Honorary Member) was Groundswell’s first Board Chair and he is now an honorary Board Member.
 Ed has 51 years of organizational management experience, including over 16 years serving as President/CEO of Lutheran Social Services of the National Capital Area, Washington, DC (1987-1995) and Executive Director/CEO of Lutheran Social Ministry of the Southwest, Phoenix, AZ (1978-1987).
 In 1995 Mr. Naylor retired from Lutheran Social Services to found The Naylor Group, which offers consultation services to non-profit organizations around the country.
 He has provided strategic planning, organizational assessments, board development and training and other professional services to dozens of nonprofit clients from 18 states.
 He also worked as a Senior Consultant for the Child Welfare League of America for 14 years and recently served as Executive Director of the Association of Lutheran Older Adults (ALOA) for 2 years (2003-2004).
 Currently Mr. Naylor is the founding Coordinator of the Verde Food Council, a collaboration of four food banks in the Verde Valley of Arizona.
 Naylor holds a master’s degree from the Lutheran Theological Seminary in Gettysburg, PA, and a bachelor’s degree in English from Gettysburg College.